 Beauty.
 It’s a problem of definition, not concept.

 The problem isn’t beauty, but the portrayal of beauty as something unattainable, exclusive and inauthentic.

 Physical beauty is fed by a number of sources.
-One is our DNA but how the world sees us is also influenced by happiness and confidence.
+One is our DNA but how the world sees us on the outside is also influenced by what’s happening on the inside.

 As explained by researcher, Susie Orbach from the London School of Economics,

-‘… at the heart of this study is a result which is highly significant: Women regard being beautiful as the result of qualities and circumstance: being loved, being engaged in activities that one wants to do, having a close relationship, being happy, being kind, having confidence, exuding dignity and humor.
+‘… Women regard being beautiful as the result of qualities and circumstance: being loved, being engaged in activities that one wants to do, having a close relationship, being happy, being kind, having confidence, exuding dignity and humor.
 Women, who are like this, look beautiful.
 They are beautiful.’

 The more we celebrate beauty in its purest, most authentic and diverse forms, the quicker a new marker of ‘beautiful’ can be established.
 Women want this.
-In the Harvard/LSE study, 75% of women wanted to see more diversity in the images used to portray beauty.
 We want to see women of different shapes, sizes and ages.
 We’re hungry for it.
 We deserve it.
 And it’s overdue.